SarahAllenReed/truckstopcoffee/content/post/misc_truckstopupdate.md

 * Added a "word count/reading time" section to the front matter of each article, so you know what you're getting into before you get into it.
 * Updated the Listening List to (mostly) be up-to-date.
 * Added a couple readability edits to Post 9, and a redaction/correction to Post 13.
-* Added a line explicitly stating disavowing all use of, and forbidding all training of, AI to the sidebar, as well as a modified robot.txt that should keep away the webcrawlers and scrapers they use.
+* Added a line explicitly stating disavowing all use of--and forbidding all training of--AI on this website to the sidebar, as well as a modified robot.txt that should keep away the webcrawlers and scrapers they use.
 Fuck AI "art" and "writing" and the damage it has done to this industry.

+## October 3, 2023

+* Added in post 18.